-After the first 10 hours of operation, replace the break-in lubricant with Evinrude/Johnson ultra 4-Stroke synthetic blend oil.
+After the first 10 hours of operation, replace the break-in lubricant with Evinrude/Johnson Ultra 4-Stroke synthetic blend oil.
 Refer to 10-Hour Inspection.

-If Evinrude/Johnson ultra 4-Stroke synthetic blend oil is temporarily unavailable, you may use Evinrude/Johnson 4-Stroke outboard oil or an equivalent FC-W-approved 10W-40 or 10W-50 oil.
+If Evinrude/Johnson Ultra 4-Stroke synthetic blend oil is temporarily unavailable, you may use Evinrude/Johnson 4-Stroke outboard oil or an equivalent FC-W-approved 10W-40 oil.